 The principle that different sensory modalities exist because signals received by the sense organs stimulate different nerve pathways leading to different areas of the brain.

 The study of relationships between the physical characteristics of stimuli, such as their intensity, and our psychological experience of them.

 The minimum stimulation needed to detect a particular stimulus 50 percent of the time.

 signal detection theory

-a theory predicting how and when we detect the presence of a faint stimulus ("signal") amid background stimulation ("noise").
-Assumes there is no single absolute threshold and detection depends partly on a person's experience, expectations, motivation, and level of fatigue.
-(Myers Psychology 8e p.
-199)
+A theory predicting how and when we detect the presence of a faint stimulus ("signal") amid background stimulation ("noise").
+The four potential outcomes are hit, miss, false alarm and correct rejection.

 just noticeable difference

 The smallest difference that can be detected between two physical stimuli 50% of the time.

 Principle that the just noticeable difference of a stimulus is a constant proportion despite variations.

 Diminished sensitivity as a consequence of constant stimulation.